 Born in 1974 in Boyarka, Ukraine.
 Lives and works in Brussels, Belgium.

-His paintings are a whirlwind of figures and characters, some good and some controversial, reflecting life in general, as well as the internal demons he is facing.
-Especially in times of the coronacrisis, fears and worries have become very actual.
-It is interesting for an artist - whose natural state is one of isolation - to observe people's behaviour when general isolation is imposed; it is a good breeding ground for artistic research.
-Another link between Babenko's art and the coronacrisis is the power of nature - in his paintings, and in the form of its swift recovery and return to the cities in the absence of human activity.
-It is testimony to the pollution brought about by man, even at small scale.
-At the same time, it is encouraging to see nature's power for recovery - it is a ray of light in this crisis, much like the light that is present in Babenko's works.
+Especially in times of the corona crisis, fears and worries have become very present.
+It is interesting for an artist - whose natural state is one of isolation - to observe people's behavior when general isolation is imposed.
+The power of nature is also tangible in his paintings.
+The pollution brought by man, even at small scale and at the same time the encouraging power of nature to recover, brings back hope.
+A ray of light in this crisis, much like the light that is present in Babenko's works.

 2008 Erasmus, Master in Visual Arts University of the West of Engeland, Bristol, UK